vgratian/rate-ur-prof/Readme.md

 ***Status:***

-backend:
-Student.cpp - ~90% completion (two methods need to be written) Professor.cpp - ~50% completion

-frontend:
-?
-(still looking for an easy-to-start web-framework)

-Expected release date of Alfa version: January 10, 2017.
+<s>Expected release date of Alfa version: January 10, 2017.</s>

+Alpha version: complete as of 16 Jan 2017!
+This is a entirely minimal version with a console based interface, Allows users to login, register, add review and browse reviews.

+Next stage:
+A web based interface.
+Currently looking for an easy-to-start http-framework.
+(Maybe a python framework?)
+(I know how to run a django/flask webserver, but how do I combine a c++ backend with python web server?)

+Expected Beta (with web interface) release date: 6 February, 2017.

 ***rate ur professor:***

 Here is an application/software that allows students to rate and review their professors.
-It is especially designed for American University of Armenia, but can be used for any other university as well.
+The current version is designed for students of American University of Armenia, but the software can be used for any other university as well.

 I hope that it will help students to choose professors that better meet their expectations.
 Constructive feedback will also help professors to improve their